Position: Towards Responsible Evaluation for Text-to-Speech: Background: The Co-evolution of TTS Technologies and Evaluation Methods

 \section{Background: The Co-evolution of TTS Technologies and Evaluation Methods}

-Over the past two decades, speech synthesis has undergone a remarkable transformation, evolving from manually crafted statistical models to end-to-end deep learning systems, and more recently to approaches based on diffusion models and large language models (LLMs)~\cite{surveyneuralspeechsynthesis, surveycontrollablespeechsynthesis}.
+Over the past two decades, speech synthesis has undergone a remarkable transformation~\cite{surveyneuralspeechsynthesis, surveycontrollablespeechsynthesis}, evolving from manually crafted statistical models to end-to-end deep learning systems, and more recently to approaches based on diffusion models and large language models (LLMs).
 Throughout this evolution, subjective evaluation has remained the foundation of TTS assessment.
-As new capabilities have emerged, such as zero-shot speaker adaptation and fine-grained prosody control, objective metrics like MCD and Word Error Rate (WER) have become increasingly important.
-These metrics provide faster and more reproducible assessments of spectral fidelity, intelligibility, and overall clarity, effectively complementing traditional subjective evaluations.
+As new capabilities have emerged, such as zero-shot speaker adaptation and fine-grained prosody control, objective metrics have become increasingly important, providing faster, reproducible assessments of specific aspects of synthesis quality and effectively complementing traditional subjective evaluations.
 As shown in Figure~\ref{fig:back}, we examine three main phases in the development of TTS technology: the statistical parametric synthesis era, the end-to-end deep learning era, and the era of diffusion models and foundation models.
 We analyze how evaluation methodologies have evolved alongside advances in model architectures and capabilities.